 Welcome to Multnomah Education Service District’s (MESD) Hospital School Program.
 Our program offers educational services to inpatient and outpatient students receiving medical care across four major hospital sites in the Portland Metro area.
 Our staff is comprised of certified special education teachers licensed in the State of Oregon and classified educational assistants.

-The hospital school program is committed to serve as a bridge between home, hospital, and school by providing students with medical needs a flexible, motivational, educational experience that empowers students to take control of their academic future despite the challenges that accompany their diagnoses and treatments.
+The hospital school program is committed to serve as a bridge between home, hospital, and school by providing students with medical needs a flexible, motivational, educational experience that empowers them to take control of their academic future despite the challenges that accompany their diagnoses and treatments.

 Why is school so important during hospitalization?